seroperson/jvm-live-reload/README.md

 configuration.
 They will be instantiated automatically using reflection during proxy webserver startup.

-To change hooks for the Gradle plugin, use the following settings:
+To change hooks for the `gradle` plugin, use the following settings:

 ```kotlin
 liveReload {